 Always check the Yosemite website Peregrine Closure page at nps.gov/yose/planyourvisit/… for the most current details and park alerts, and to learn more about the peregrine falcon, and how closures help it survive.
 This page also shares closures and warning due to current fires, smoke, etc.

 Get to the SW shoulder of Half Dome by following the Muir Trail to the Mist Trail past Nevada Falls, then back on the Muir Trail.
 From the top of Nevada Falls, continue for 0.75 mile to an obvious climber's trail that heads off to the left, contouring around behind the back of Liberty Cap to Half Dome.
-You'll pass a swampy area (Lost Lake) on a trail to the left, and then wander up a weakness in the lower slabs to a ledge system below the south face of Half Dome, heading back left across ledges underneath a steep buttress, then hook back right and up to the base of the route.
+Pass a swampy area (Lost Lake) on a trail to the left, and then wander up a weakness in the lower slabs to a ledge system below the south face of Half Dome.
+Head left across ledges underneath a steep buttress, then hook back right and up to the base of the route.
 The approach is six miles and takes 2.5 to 4 hours.

-P1: The route starts up a slab below a prominent upside-down L-shaped roof formation.
+P1 (5.7): The route starts up a slab below a prominent upside-down L-shaped roof formation.
 A big tree is up in this roof area on the right.
 Climb up into the roof, then traverse out the left end and up onto a nice belay ledge.
 Alternatively climb directly up the the left edge of this roof from low angle ground off to the left.

-P2: Continue up the left-facing corner system above and past a pair of bolts (optional belay), then wander right past another bolt to a bolted anchor.
-5.7.
+P2 (5.7): Continue up the left-facing, right-leaning corner system above and past a pair of bolts (optional belay), then wander right past another bolt to a bolted anchor.

-P3: Climb up and left past a bolt and 5.7 friction to reach the dike itself.
+P3 (5.7): Climb up and left past a bolt and crux friction to reach the dike itself.
 Skip another bolted belay, climbing up the dike past a bolt and easier climbing, and up to a bolted belay.
 I prefer using a bolted belay out right here on a nice ledge, but there is one higher on the dike itself.

-P4, P5, P6: Follow the dike for three more long pitches, all about 5.4, all very run out, stopping at bolted anchors.
-The final anchor is at a point past a steep section on a small ledge.
+P4, P5, P6: Follow the dike for a couple more long pitches, all about 5.4, all very run out, stopping at bolted anchors.

 Once you feel comfortable unroping, do so, and continue scrambling up 1000' of calf-burning slabs to the summit.
 Descent is down the Half Dome Cables route.
 You can't miss it.
-For logistical reasons, it's better to not leave anything at the base.
+This should go without saying but it's better to not leave anything at the base.